konqi/roborock-bridge/HOWTO_MITM.md

    - Download the certificate next to the android icon
    - Open Adroid Settings and search for `certificate`, and select `CA certificate` and select `CA certificate` as the certificate to install.
    - Proceed and select the downloaded certificate
+ - Sometimes you have to disconnect the wireguard client, stop `mitmdump` and restart it wiht `mitmdump --mode wireguard`

 ## The actual sniffing